Health Professionals and Partners

 Report a Case

-Tuberculosis (TB) is an infection with Mycobacterium tuberculosis acquired by inhalation of bacilli-containing droplet nuclei small enough to reach the alveoli.
-Most individuals’ immune systems are able to eradicate the bacteria, while others replicate it and develop TB infection.
+TB is an infection with Mycobacterium tuberculosis (M. tuberculosis) acquired by inhalation of bacilli-containing droplet nuclei small enough to reach the alveoli.
+The immune system of some individuals are able to eradicate the bacteria; in others, the bacteria replicate and establish TB infection.
+A person with active TB disease has symptoms, signs, and/or radiographic evidence of infection; disease may be pulmonary, extrapulmonary, or both.

 Symptoms